-CFP2: A more retentive and absorbent media than CFP1, with approximately 8μm and a medium to slow flow rate.
+CFP2: mFlow Rate: Medium-Slow, Retention 8µm.
+A more retentive and absorbent media than CFP1.
 This media is ideal for general filtration and absorbent conveyance.
 Commonly used in plant growth trials and monitoring preisolated contaminants in air and gas.

-CFP3: Practically identical to CFP1, but twice as thick resulting in a significantly slower flow rate with a retention of approximately 6μm.
+CFP3: Flow Rate: Slow, Retention 6µm.
+Practically identical to CFP1, but twice as thick resulting in a significantly slower flow rate.
 This media does not clog as easily as the other qualitative cellulose types, which allows for much higher sample volume usage.
 This media also demonstrates very high levels of absorbency, permitting the media to be used as a sample conveyance substrate.

-CFP4: The fastest flow rate demonstrated by any of the qualitative cellulose filter media’s resulting in a low retention rate of approximately 20-26μm.
+CFP4: Flow Rate: Fast, Retention 25µm.
+The fastest flow rate demonstrated by any of the qualitative cellulose filter media’s resulting in a low retention rate.
 Very commonly used as the first media in a multi-stage filtration process.
 Ideally suited for use in organic extractions and biological fluid separation processes.
 Often specified in air monitoring applications where the entrapment of fine particulate is not required.

-CFP5: Filtration of very fine particulate and clarification with applications in environmental sciences and chemical analysis.
+CFP5: Flow Rate: Slow, Retention 2.5µm.
+Filtration of very fine particulate and clarification with applications in environmental sciences and chemical analysis.

-CFP6: Very similar basis weight and thickness to CFP5, but with a slightly less retentive porosity.
+CFP6: Flow Rate: Slow, Retention 3-4µm.
+Very similar basis weight and thickness to CFP5, but with a slightly less retentive porosity.
 Also, due to the furnish of this paper, the ash content is higher than the balance of the qualitative line.
 Material is commonly specified in environmental applications.